SpongeYao/ManualCropping/README.md

 	python ManualCropping.py <input folder> <output folder>
 ```

-s: save the last rectangle and go to next image\n
+s: save the last rectangle and go to next image
-x: skip and go to next image\n
+x: skip and go to next image
-z: clear window\n
+z: clear window
-q: quit the all process\n
+q: quit the all process